A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Data analyses

 \subsection{Method A: Optimization of the cone size}

-For analysis {\it A} we choose a cone around the direction towards the GC with half-open angle $\Psi$ and thus obtain a counting experiment with expected number of signal $N_S(\Psi)$ and background $N_B(\Psi)$ as well as observed $N_{obs}(\Psi)$ number of events.
+For analysis {\it A}, we choose a cone around the direction towards the GC with half-open angle $\Psi$ and thus obtain a counting experiment with expected number of signal $N_S(\Psi)$ and background $N_B(\Psi)$ as well as observed $N_{obs}(\Psi)$ number of events.
 The size of the cone is optimized by choosing maximal value for signal-to-noise ratio.
-Namely following to the MRF approach~\cite{Hill:2002nv} we construct the quantity
+For blindness of the analysis we do it without use of the data in the search region.
+Namely, following the MRF approach~\cite{Hill:2002nv} we construct the quantity

 where $\bar{N}_{S}^{90}(\Psi)$ is 90\% CL upper limit on the number of signal neutrino events inside given cone of the size $\Psi$ averaged over number of observed events with Poisson distribution under background only hypothesis.
-Optimal values of $\Psi$ for different dark matter masses and annihilation channels are presented in Fig.~\ref{fig:5}.
+The optimal values of $\Psi$ for different dark matter masses and annihilation channels are presented in Fig.~\ref{fig:5}.

 They vary from 9$^{\circ}$ for channels with hard $\nu$ spectra to about 23$^{\circ}$ for annihilations with soft neutrinos.
-Obtained large values are due to a considerable angular spread of neutrino signal (for NFW profile) as well due to a broad distribution of the reconstructed mismatch angles.
+Obtained large values are due to the considerable angular spread of neutrino signal (for the NFW profile) as well due to the broad distribution of the reconstructed mismatch angles.

-Inside the cones of optimal size we set upper limits on number of signal events $N_S^{90}$ for a given DM mass and annihilation channel by using expected background distribution toward the GC.
-We apply TRolke class~\cite{trolke} in ROOT~\cite{ROOT} to get the numbers, as well with included systematic uncertainties to be discussed in the next Section.
+Inside the cones of optimal size, we set upper limits on the number of signal events $N_S^{90}$ for a given DM mass and annihilation channel by using expected background distribution toward the GC.
+We apply TRolke class~\cite{trolke} in ROOT~\cite{ROOT} to get the numbers taking into account systematic uncertainties to be discussed in the next Section.
+These upper limits are transformed into the upper limits on the dark matter annihilation cross section by using the expression for expected number of signal events from the GC direction for a live time $T$ of observation inside a given cone